Dressage: Dressage horses

 The most popular horse breeds seen at the Olympics and other international FEI competitions are warmblood horses bred for dressage.

-In classical dressage training and performances that involve the "airs above the ground" (described below), the "baroque" breeds of horses are popular and purposely bred for these specialties.
+Andalusians and Lusitanos are becoming increasingly popular.
+Any horse can be trained in dressage.

 Arena

 There are two sizes of arenas, small and standard.
 Each has letters assigned to positions around the arena for dressage tests to specify where movements are to be performed.
 Cones with letters on them are positioned on the sidelines of the arena for reference as to where a movement is to be performed.

 The small arena is 20 by 40 m and is used for the lower levels of eventing in the dressage phase, as well as for some pure dressage competitions at lower levels.
-Its letters around the outside edge, starting from the point of entry and moving clockwise, are A-K-E-H-C-M-B-F. Letters also mark locations along the "center line" in the middle of the arena.
+Its letters around the outside edge, starting from the point of entry and moving clockwise, are A-K-E-H-C-M-B-F which is commonly remembered by the acronym: "All King Edwards Horses Can Make Big Fences".
+Letters also mark locations along the "center line" in the middle of the arena.
 Moving down the center line from A, they are D-X-G, with X being directly between E and B.